WPI-Roadmap/.github/profile/README.md

 #### Local Hosting

-To run the project locally, you may clone this respository.
+To run the project locally, you may clone this repository.
 You must have Node version 18+ installed on your machine.

 ```bash
 git clone https://github.com/WPI-Roadmap/client-side.git